List of educational institutions in Taichung

 Taichung educational institutions are in Taichung city of Taiwan.
-They include bilingual kindergartens through elementary and secondary education too all forms of tertiary education.
+They include bilingual kindergartens through elementary and secondary education onto all forms of tertiary education.
 There are international schools to serve foreigners in the city as well as a handful of language institutes for foreigners to study Mandarin and Taiwanese.

 Higher education

 Universities

 Universities offer four-year programs in a variety of subjects.
 Taichung possesses both public and private universities.